Minister briefed on Tourism Ireland promotions for Mayo

-Mayo has featured widely in tourism promotions across the world this spring, in top markets like GB, the US and Mainland Europe.
-That was the message that Minister of State for Tourism and Sport, Michael Ring TD, heard recently when he was briefed by Tourism Ireland chief executive, Niall Gibbons.
+Mayo has featured widely in tourism promotions across the world this spring, in top markets like Britain, the United States and Mainland Europe.
+That was the message that Minister of State for Tourism and Sport, Michael Ring TD, heard recently when he was briefed by Tourism Ireland CEO, Niall Gibbons.

 Key members of the Mayo tourism industry have joined forces with Tourism Ireland at top events this year, including at the world’s largest travel fair, ITB Berlin (Ireland West Airport Knock); the Best of Britain and Ireland show in GB (Westport Woods Hotel); Great Days Out in Manchester (Hotel Westport and The Adventure Islands); and at the PGA Golf Merchandise Show in Orlando, which attracts more than 40,000 golf professionals and over 1,000 golf media each year (Mount Falcon).